Walter Wilkinson (puppeteer): Later life

 It appears he spent the war years (1939–1945) in America with Winifred.
 A contemporary newspaper indicates that he performed at Vassar College, New York, in January 1940.
 The flyleaf to his final published book states that "During the war the puppets remained in their box, but in the summer of 1947 Mr. Wilkinson took them out again for a journey through Wales..."
 At this time he describes himself as living in Putney.

 He travelled to Australia in early 1954, spending six months in the country, and drafted Puppets Through Australia, but this book has never been published.
 It is rumoured to lie in a tea chest in a house in Braunton, Devon, some 40 km from Selworthy, along with other drafts and photographs.

-Little is known of his final years.

 His puppets are on display at the Pitt Rivers Museum, Oxford, and were at the Victoria and Albert Museum (not currently on display).

+Legacy

+Wilkinson re-invigorated puppet as an art form for adults and children alike.
+He modernised the Punch and Judy shows, which were becoming scarce, with his own tales of chivalry and romance, blended with folk songs and tradition.
+His ability to manipulate the glove puppets was impressive.
+For example, the glove puppets themselves worked marionettes, moved furniture around the stage or lit candles, all on a stage a few feet wide.
+On occasions Wilkinson was able to work five puppets and accompany himself on the harmonica all at the same time.

+All that is left of his puppet shows is one short piece of film produced by Pathé news which still exists showing Walter, Arthur and his wife giving a performance of the marionettes.

+In contrast his books provide not only an account of his walks, but also an insight into his character, his sense of humour and his love of nature and the countryside.
+As social history they provide a glimpse of England between the wars, when technology, mass marketing and consumerism was replacing the arts and crafts and horse-drawn vehicles.

+Wilkinson was a socialist, a bohemian, and a believer in the Simple Life.
+He was much influenced in his personal philosophy by William Morris, John Ruskin, Henry David Thoreau and others who despaired at the growing mechanisation and dehumanisation of society.